Battery-Intelligence-Lab/BatEst/GUIDE.md

 ## b) How to Change the Simulation Settings/Parameters

-To change a setting or a value of a model-specific parameter, locate and edit the Model\ `model_parameters.m` file.
+To change a setting or a value of a model-specific parameter, locate and edit the Model/ `model_parameters.m` file.
 The code is not guaranteed to obtain a solution for all combinations of parameter values and simulations protocols, please refer to the section on Common Errors for advice on avoiding known causes of failure.

 ## c) How to Change which Parameters to Estimate

-The choice of parameters to estimate is made according to the uncertainty valuse in `uncert` vector in the Model\ `set_model.m`.
+The choice of parameters to estimate is made according to the uncertainty valuse in `uncert` vector in the Model/ `set_model.m`.
 Any variables with an uncertainty of zero will not be estimated to reduce the computation time.

 ## d) How to Import a Dataset